mapaction/mapactionpy_arcmap/poc/MapChef/README.md

     },
 ```

 :warning: Not all the Regular expressions in the [layerProperties.json](Config/layerProperties.json file "work".
-These will be updated in due course.__
+These will be updated in due course.<br>
 :warning: Only shapefiles are handled in this version.

     #|Field | Description|